AnotherWorkingNerd/LatentEye/README.md

 - Cross Platform by using PyQt6.
 Runs on Linux, macOS, and Windows.
 - Dark mode

+## 0.3.0 Release
+The Summary is below and the [CHANGELOG](./CHANGELOG.md) provides all the details.
+- Added context menu to thumbnails for delete, rename and clipboard functions
+- code cleanup, lots of internal work and hopefully improvement.
+- updated documentation and screenshots.

 ## 0.2.0 Release Notice
 This release is a significant improvement of LatentEye.
 The Summary is below and the [CHANGELOG](./CHANGELOG.md) provides all the details.
 - improved speed for thumbnails with progress bar.